-''' If
+'''

+Τf

-The OU is unit1 or IT_SSL
+The OU is unit1 or IT SSL

+And

 The CN begins with the text Steve

+And

 The location is Dublin

+Then the certificate is acceptable

 Else (moving on to the second constraint)

 If

-The OU begins with the text IT_ART but isn't IT_ARTtesters
+The OU begins with the text IT ART but isn't IT ARTtesters

+And

 The common name is either Donal or Jan

+And

 The State is Boston

+Then the certificate is acceptable

-Otherwise the certificate is unacceptable. '''
+Otherwise the certificate is unacceptable.

-The language is like a boolean OR, trying the constraints defined in each line until the certificate satisfies one of the constraints.
+The language is like a boolean OR, trying the constraints defined in each

+'''

+line until the certificate satisfies one of the constraints.
 Only if the certificate fails all constraints is the certificate deemed invalid.